A quick and easy Quorn Chilli Con Carne recipe, on the table in just 30 minutes!

 🥘 Ingredients

-- Onion - 1 white onion finely chopped (or use a red onion instead).
+Onion - 1 onion finely chopped (or use a red onion instead).

-- Tin of Tomato Soup - gives the chilli a slight sweetness which my kids really like.
-You can use a tin of chopped tomatoes or passata instead if you prefer.
+Tin of Tomato Soup - gives the chilli a slight sweetness which my kids like.
+You can use a tin of chopped tomatoes or passata instead.

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post